 The Tryst Beachfront Hotel — Sunday scene headquarters

-The Tryst sits directly on Condado Beach and has undergone significant renovations in recent years, with new ownership bringing updated interiors and a reinvigorated events calendar.
-It houses The Atlantic bar on the ground floor and operates Sunday drag brunches that migrate from the hotel patio onto the beachfront.
+The Tryst sits directly on Condado Beach and has gone through significant renovations under new ownership, with updated interiors and a reinvigorated events calendar.
+It houses The Atlantic bar on the ground floor and runs Sunday drag brunches that migrate from the hotel patio onto the beachfront.
 If you’re in San Juan over a weekend, the Sunday scene here is the event you structure your day around.

-• Best for: Travelers who want to be at the center of the Sunday beach party scene
+- Best for: Travelers who want to be at the center of the Sunday beach party

 The Dreamcatcher — bohemian guesthouse near the ocean